tmpfs/spiritualisms.org/database.md

 sudo mkdir -p /opt/couchdb/data
 ```

-Pull the `couchdb` tag from the ECR repository, see the [pull ecr guide](http://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-pull-ecr-image.html).
+Pull the `couchdb` and `redis` tags from the ECR repository, see the [pull ecr guide](http://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-pull-ecr-image.html).

 1. Configure the aws credentials `aws configure` and use the `spiritualisms` access key id and secret key.
 2. Get the docker login command `aws ecr get-login --region ap-southeast-1`.